bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/outputfilter.rst

 .. note::

-   Every ``FilterElementPost`` output filter is constructed and run for every configured Template that is needed for the current request.
+   Every ``FilterElementPost`` output filter is constructed and run for every configured template that is needed for the current request.
 Thus low performance of the output filter or a large number of filters can severely degrade performance.

 Best Practices